Autumn in Korea | 48 Exceptional Places to See Breathtaking Fall Foliage in 2023

 Address: 73, Guinsa-gil, Danyang-gun, Chungcheongbuk-do | 충청북도 단양군 영춘면 구인사길 73

-Danyang has become a popular spot in recent years, for tandem paragliding, but top of MY list is a hike up to Guinsa Temple for glorious autumn colour.
+Danyang has become a popular spot in recent years, for tandem paragliding, but top of MY list is a hike up to Guinsa Temple for glorious autumn in Korea colour.
 That’s about as high as my fear of heights will let me go.

 Autumn In Korea | Best Foods to Eat